NH 2026 Legislative Season

 Schools & Censorship

 • HB1792 This bill prohibits a laundry list of concepts including "critical race theory" and "LGBTQ+ ideology as a prescriptive world-view".
-(House Education Policy Committee) Track
+(House Education Policy Committee).
+Track

 • BILL UPDATE: